 Publication of Determinations – Investigating Committee

 The Investigating Committee’s decision appears to be available online for a period of 12 months.
-The warning itself will be published on the GMC website for a period of five years, after which it will be taken down.
+The warning itself will be published on the GMC website for a period of two years (previously five years), after which it will be taken down.
 The history will still, thereafter, be kept on record available to employers, on request.

 View the Latest Investigating Committee Decisions on Warnings